tobiasbriones/blog/swe/dev/java/design/core/removing-cyclic-dependencies--_--java-vs-go-2023-05-28/index.md

 are considered a kind of module, so they shouldn't have circular dependencies.

-If the circular dependencies come from more homogeneous sources like normal source files, that's not a problem, as *they're actually the same*.
-So, here we wouldn't have the "sink" concept I mentioned earlier:
+If the circular dependencies come from more homogeneous sources like normal source files, that shouldn't be a problem, as *they're actually the same*.
+So, here we wouldn't have the "sink" concept I mentioned earlier if you operate on the *same* package:

 ```
 .